-I have worked in the NHS for 25 years specialising in patient experience and engagement.
-In this time I became skilled in actively listening to patients, understanding their stories and helping them to resolve issues that were causing them distress.
+I worked in the NHS for 25 years and in that time I became skilled in actively listening to patients, understanding their stories and helping them to resolve issues that were causing them distress.
 I realised that I wanted to develop my listening skills further to really learn to help people to explore their worries and concerns, and so decided to retrain as a counsellor in 2013.
-I also currently work within the NHS counselling patients and their relatives who have been affected by cancer.

 I have worked as an NHS counsellor seeing patients and relatives who have been affected by cancer at Dorset County Hospital.
 I have also previously worked as a counsellor in a Bournemouth GP surgery and am experienced in working with a number of issues, among them :